Waste in Rural Alaska

-Alaska is the largest state in the Union with 366,000,000 acres of land, and a population of 710,231 (2010 Census).
-Over 60% of the population lives near Fairbanks, Anchorage, or Juneau.
-The other 40% are scattered throughout the state, in over 300 communities, many of which are not connected by road.
-This geographic disparity presents a unique challenge to the disposal of waste in the majority of the state.
+Alaska is the largest state in the Union with 366,000,000 acres of land, and a population of 710,231.
+Over 72% of this population lives near Fairbanks, Anchorage, or Juneau.
+The other 28% are scattered throughout the state in rural communities, many of which are not connected by road.

-Often numerous challenges arise and must be overcome to ensure environmentally sound, cost-effective solid waste management.
+Often numerous challenges arise and must be overcome to ensure environmentally sound, cost-effective solid waste management in these rural communities.
 The Solid Waste Program offers assistance to communities looking to improve their solid waste management practices and provides the knowledge and technical advice necessary to overcome the challenges.
 Every community is assigned to one of our Rural Landfill Specialists.
 They are the community's contact for permitting, inspections, and general assistance.

 Why should your local landfill be permitted?

-Contact us for more information on becoming permitted or renewing your permit.
+Contact your Rural Landfill Specialist for more information on becoming permitted or renewing your permit.
 We're here to help you every step of the way.